11 Tips To Improve Gaming Performance on Your Laptop Your Laptop In 2021

 - Head to Steam > Settings.

-You can further manage update rule for different games.
+You can further manage update rules for different games.
 Right-click the game in the Steam menu.

 - select Properties > Updates,